YuhangTom/ProfRate/README.md

 general_info(url)
 ```

-The function `generate_url_school` finds the university url using its name.
+The function `get_all_schools` finds the university url using its name.
 ```r
 get_all_schools("Iowa State University")
 ```